ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 (Open the ModelArchitecture Collection to check whether it is empty or not.
 If the collection is not empty, then a model has already been trained and stored in the collection.
 You can directly skip to the (testing phase)[(#testing-process-1)] to test the model.
 Otherwise, follow the training steps.)

 ### Training Process
-- Open the TrainingPortal from the Portals
+- Open the *TrainingPortal* from the Portals using the credentials of your service account.
 - Click on **View Training Dataset** Tab on the main window to select the collection for training the model and then click **NEXT**.
 - The next tab is the **Feature Selection** Tab which helps you to select the meaningful features that you want for training the model.
 - Select the features, provide a unique *Feature Name* and click on **Create Feature Collection** to create a new collection with only those features which you have selected.